What we know so far about the Colorado Springs shooting

 Police continue to investigate after a gunman killed five people and injured 18 others at an LGBTQ nightclub late Saturday in Colorado Springs, Colo.

-Seventeen people were injured because of a gunshot wound, while another victim sustained other injuries, police said Monday afternoon.
+Seventeen people were injured by gunshots, while another victim sustained other injuries, police said Monday afternoon.

 At least one other person and likely many others were victims with no visible injuries, police said.
 Police earlier said 25 people were injured.

 Court records for the case have now been sealed.
-The El Paso County district attorney's director of communications Howard Black told NPR on Monday afternoon that no formal charges have been filed.
-He said the investigation is still active, and charges will be filed in due time.
+Colorado Springs District Attorney Michael Allen said on Monday afternoon that no formal charges have been filed.
+He said the investigation is still active and charges will be filed in due time.

 The attack comes six years after the deadliest attack on the LGBTQ community in modern U.S. history, when a gunman killed 49 people and wounded 53 others at the Pulse nightclub in Orlando, Fla.